 Improving Brand Loyalty

-The one thing that you’ll notice in almost all brand advocates is that they all have an emotional connection with the brand they are loyal to.
+The one thing that you will notice in almost all brand advocates is that they all have an emotional connection with the brand they are loyal to.
 They even feel that they are being personally attacked when someone says anything negative about the brand.

 But how do you get people to feel this way about your organisation?
 How do you get them to invest their feelings into your cause, your products or services?

 To win your stakeholders and customers’ loyalty, you need to engage on a personal level.
-Here are three keys to help you tap into your audience’s emotions, convert your stakeholders into brand advocates, and increase brand loyalty:
+Here are three keys to help you make a good connection with your audience’s emotions, convert your stakeholders into brand advocates, and increase brand loyalty:

 Storytelling, when done right, has the power to breathe life into your brand.
 It has the ability to take your audience on a journey that gives them an experience that resonates with them.
 And when they feel invested and become involved in the outcome of the story, their attention is retained.
 The product becomes more than just a physical thing but an extension of who they are.
 Such is the case with Pepsi lovers who would never be caught drinking Coca Cola or Nike-loyalists who would rather go barefoot than wear Reebok.